 Each student will be notified of his academic status at the end of each term.
 Students who do not earn a 2.0 GPA for any given term will be placed on academic probation.
-Probation students, who are enrolled for 12+ semester credit hours and/or who are seeking a diploma or degree, will be required to enroll in and successfully complete ACA 090, a three semester hour non-credit course.
+Academic probation is posted to the student's official transcript for that term.
+Probation students, who are seeking a degree, diploma, or certificate, will be required to enroll in and successfully complete ACA 090, a three semester hour non-credit course.
 A reduced course load is recommended.
 Students may not participate in any athletic events while on academic probation.